-Royalty Agreement
+Royalty Agreements

 The Company has certain royalty agreements in place with terms that include payment of royalties based on product revenue from sales of current products.
-Effective January 1, 2010, royalty rates are 5% of such revenue, and one agreement includes a minimum quarterly payment of \$50,000 through 2015 and a maximum of \$2,000,000 in total royalties from 2010 through 2015.
-Parties to royalty agreements each have the right at any time to terminate the agreement immediately for cause.
-Royalty expense was \$109,422 and \$50,000 for the three months ended September 30, 2010 and 2009, respectively, and \$219,470 and \$150,000 for the nine months ended September 30, 2010 and 2009.
+One royalty agreement, which was effective January 1, 2010, has a rate of 1.5% of product sales and includes minimum quarterly payments of \$50,000 through 2015 and a maximum of \$2,000,000 in total royalties over the term of the agreement.
+Another royalty agreement, which was effective in 2003 and has a term of at least twenty years, has royalty rates of 5% of product sales.
+Parties to the royalty agreements have the right at any time to terminate the agreement immediately for cause.
+Royalty expense of \$127,650 and \$52,204 was recorded as part of cost of revenue for the three months ended March 31, 2011 and 2010, respectively.